Collection permissions

 Curate access

-The group can view, edit, move, archive, and pin items saved in this collection, and can save or move new items into it.
+The group can view, edit, move, delete, and pin items saved in this collection, and can save or move new items into it.
 The group can also create new sub-collections within this collection.
 The group can also create and edit events and timelines.

 View access